 3. Be locals in a new place

-Yours isn’t the only family looking for an affordable winter getaway.
+Yours isn’t the only family looking for an affordable winter vacation.
 Make this the year that you give a home exchange a shot, especially if you have toddlers or preschoolers and can escape for more than one week.

 Ideally you want to do a home swap with a family about the same size as yours.
 They’ll likely have a home suited to your kids needs and you’ll have sleeping space for theirs.